machinelearningzuu/everything-about-graph-neural-nets/README.md

 ## Graph Data vs Other Data Formats
         Difference 1 : Size and Shape
-            - We can configure all data for same size in other data formats such as Images, Videos, Text by Resizing, Cropping & Padding.
-But, we can't do that in Graph Data.
+            - We can configure all data for same size in other data formats such as Images, Videos, Text by Resizing, Cropping & Padding. **Such Operations not defines in Graph Data because of it's complex structure.**